 - Online banking.
 If you travel often, you’ll likely want access to online banking when you can’t get to a branch.
 Some banks will even let you add travel notices to your card online so your account doesn’t end up getting frozen while overseas.

 - Prepaid options.
 Card providers have come out with various prepaid debit card options for travelers that allow you to load your card with the money you want to spend.
 These cards let you save on currency conversions and also some foreign transaction fees.
 If you like your current debit card for everything other than foreign transactions, you can get a prepaid card to use when traveling.

-Foreign transactions fees can get pricey, especially when they’re being charged on top of each other.
+Foreign transaction fees can get pricey, especially when they’re being charged on top of each other.
 For example, if you withdraw money at a foreign ATM, you can be charged an ATM fee, currency conversion fee and exchange rate markup.
 To make sure you’re getting the best deal, compare checking accounts to find one with a debit card that works for both your domestic and international purchases.